p-e-w/waidrin/.Requirements/User story/Dynamic Game Rule Selection.md

 1.  **Implement `IGameRuleLogic`:** The plugin's main class (or a separate class within the plugin) must implement the `IGameRuleLogic` interface, providing concrete implementations for the desired methods (e.g., `getInitialProtagonistStats`, `getAvailableRaces`, `getActionChecks`).
 2.  **Expose via `Plugin` Interface:** The plugin's main class must return an instance of its `IGameRuleLogic` implementation via the `getGameRuleLogic()` method in its `Plugin` interface.
 3.  **Register UI (Optional but Recommended):** To make the game rule selectable in the UI, the plugin should use `context.addCharacterUI()` to register a `CharacterUI` component.
 The `GameRuleName` provided during this registration should match the name used to identify the game rule (which will be stored in `state.activeGameRule`).
+Additionally, the `PluginWrapper` now includes a `selectedPlugin?: boolean` flag, which can be set via `context.setPluginSelected` to explicitly activate a plugin's game rule logic, overriding the `activeGameRule` based on tab selection.

 In summary, these interfaces create a powerful, extensible system where game rules are no longer hardcoded but can be dynamically provided by plugins, significantly enhancing the application's flexibility and narrative depth.